How to Navigate Decision Fatigue When Every Choice Feels Like Too Much

 - trying to optimize things that really don’t matter

-Removing non‑real decisions reduces cognitive load even more than optimizing real decisions.
+Removing unnecessary decisions can reduce cognitive load more than optimizing every real decision.

 11. Keep a written, prioritized decision list